{'facebook

 8. Apricot Jam: Ladakh's Sweet Secret

 Ladakh is famous for its apricots, and the locals have mastered the art of making delicious apricot jam.
 It's sweet, tangy, and perfect as a spread on your morning toast or as an accompaniment to your favorite snacks.
+This is one of the must-try foods in Ladakh.

 9. Yak Cheese: Ladakh's Dairy Delight